pabloripoll/docker-laravel-11-php-fpm-8/README.md

 DOCKER_USER=sudo

 # Container data for docker-compose.yml
-PROJECT_TITLE="LARAVEL"   # <- this name will be prompt for Makefile recipes PROJECT_ABBR="laravel"    # <- part of the service image tag - useful if similar services are running
+PROJECT_TITLE="LARAVEL"         # <- this name will be prompt for Makefile recipes PROJECT_ABBR="lara-nginx-php"   # <- part of the service image tag - useful if similar services are running

 # Laravel container
 PROJECT_HOST="127.0.0.1"                    # <- for this project is not necessary